confluentinc/examples/kubernetes/docs/includes/replicator-cc-demo/ccloud-setup.rst

 |ak| Bootstrap Server Configuration
 ++++++++++++++++++++++++++++++++++++

-After you have established the |ccloud| cluster you are going to use for the demo you will need the public bootstrap server.
+After you have established the |ccloud| cluster you are going to use for the example you will need the public bootstrap server.

 You can use the ``ccloud`` CLI to retrieve the bootstrap server value for your cluster.